vatsalnar123/price-comparer/README.md

 ---

-## 🧠 What You’ll Learn and Show Us

-- Frontend development using modern JS frameworks
-- Backend API design in Python (Flask/FastAPI)
-- Data processing and handling unstructured inputs
-- Integrating a real model object for prediction
-- Thinking through edge cases and business logic

----

 ## 🛠️ Tech Stack (Recommended)

 - Frontend: React, HTML/CSS, Tailwind
 - Backend: Python (FastAPI or Flask)
 - Tools: Docker (optional), GitHub Copilot, Cursor, Postman

----

-## 🔗 Files Provided

-- `complex_price_model_v2.pkl`: Serialized model file
-- `model_interface.md`: Description of model input schema
-- `backend/main.py`: Starter backend script (optional use)
-- `README.md`: This file

----

-## 🚀 Task Details

-1. Build a frontend with two input fields for property addresses.
-2. On clicking "Compare", send the addresses to the backend.
-3. Backend should:
-   - Scrape or simulate property data
-   - Prepare data using the correct schema
-   - Load and invoke the provided ML model
-4. Return estimated price and features for each property.
-5. Show the results side-by-side in the frontend.

 ---